-Where to sleep while on holidays in Croatia can be overwhelming as there are just so many places to choose from.
+Figuring out where to sleep while on holidays in Croatia can be overwhelming.
+There are just so many places to choose from!

 As locals living in Croatia, here are our suggested places for accommodation in Croatia.
-This page will constantly be updated as we travel, and find you the very best of Croatian Accommodation.
+This page will constantly be updated as we travel, and discover the very best Croatian accommodation.

-Where Would You Like to Stay in Croatia?
+Where Would You Like To Stay In Croatia In 2019?

-This type of property can sleep any where from 4 to 6 people, or 12 or more.
-There are large family style options, or options that are suited for a small family.
+This type of property can sleep anywhere from 4 to 6 people, or even 12 or more.
+There are large family-style options or options suited for a small family.
 Prices range anywhere from $20 – $40 per night depending on the season.
 The pro of this type of travel is that it is more suited to a family environment.
-If you prefer to cook your own meals most villas come with a fully stoked kitchen.
-Usually all that is required is that you take out your trash and leave your linens on the laundry facilities after your stay.
+If you prefer to cook your own meals, most villas come with a fully stocked kitchen.
+Usually, all that is required is that you take out your trash and put your linens in the laundry facilities before you leave.

 An apartment might be useful if you are planning a much longer stay.
-Sometimes villas are only available for weekly rentals.
-Apartments can lend themselves to much longer durations of time and usually require minimal upkeep.
-They also cost a bit less than a Villa would.
-Expect to pay between $2000 and $3000 per month for a stay.
+Sometimes, villas are only available for weekly rentals.
+Apartments can lend themselves to much longer stays and usually require minimal upkeep.
+They also cost a bit less than a villa would.
+Expect to pay between $2,000 and $3,000 per month for a stay.

-This might be something you are more accustomed to, but they do carry a higher price tag.
-Typically hotels in Croatia will start at $50 – $60 a night and increase in price from there depending on the class of hotel.
-Most hotels feature restaurants and bars on site, and usually the staff are quite friendly and helpful.
-If your hotel has a concierge then they will also be able to help you plan part of your stay.
+This might be something you are more used to, but they do carry a higher price tag.
+Typically, hotels in Croatia will start at $50 – $60 a night and an increase in price from there depending on the class of hotel.
+Most hotels feature restaurants and bars on site, and usually, the staff are quite friendly and helpful.
+If your hotel has a concierge, they will also be able to help you plan part of your stay.